- What is GEOSTAT?

 I'm not a PhD student, can I also apply?

 Yes.
-Most of the participants of GEOSTAT Summer Schools are PhD students, but this is not a requirement (you should, however, be aware that people attending are between 25-30 years old most of the time).
+Most of the participants of GEOSTAT Summer Schools are PhD students, but this is not a requirement (you should, however, be aware that people attending are usually in the age group 25-35).

 Who can register for the Summer Schools?